 |AppCache scope restriction||Chrome 80 (February 2020)|

 The timeline lists two upcoming milestones for removal.
 Beginning with Chrome 85, AppCache will no longer be available in Chrome by default.
 Developers who require additional time to migrate off of AppCache can sign up for a "reverse" origin trial to extend the availability of AppCache for their web apps.
-The origin trial will start in Chrome 84 (in advance of the default removal in Chrome 85), and will be active through Chrome 89.
-Starting with Chrome 90, AppCache will be fully removed for everyone, even those who had signed up for the origin trial.
+The origin trial will start in Chrome 84 (in advance of the default removal in Chrome 85), and will be active through October 5th, 2021 (roughly Chrome 95).
+At that point, AppCache will be fully removed for everyone, even those who had signed up for the origin trial.

 To participate in the "reverse" origin trial: